 If you’re worried about starting a new activity, check with your health care professional that it’s safe for you.
 Make sure the organisers know about your condition so they can support you.

-- BLF resources: our exercise DVD and handbook support you to do simple exercise at home.
-Order online or call our helpline on 03000 030 555.
+- Asthma + Lung UK resources: Our online videos and our exercise handbook support you to do simple exercise at home.
+You can download our exercise handbook from this page.

-- Couch to 5K: If you’d like to get out of the house, try this podcast from the NHS.
+- Active 10 and Couch to 5K: If you’d like to get out of the house, the NHS Active 10 app is a great way to help you fit exercise into your day.
+Or try the Couch to 5k podcast from the NHS.
 It helps you gradually increase your activity using a walking or jogging programme.